jc141x/jc141-bash/setup/readme.md

 ```

 - game can also be ran directly from file manager by right clicking on start.x.sh and giving executable permission.
+  - May result in failure to boot sometimes.
+Best to run from terminal.

 ### settings.sh commands
 ```